eReuse/DeviceHub/docs/api.rst

 Deleting resources
 ==================

+.. todo:: This is no longer true as for now.
+We will allow deleting again in the future.

 Deleting resources (events or devices specifically) is against traceability.
 What is the credibility of a log if you can modify it and delete it?
 So, we usually don't let deleting anything.
 However, as an exception, we let deleting an event or device if: